meirwah/awesome-incident-response/README.md

 * [RTIR](https://www.bestpractical.com/rtir/) - Request Tracker for Incident Response (RTIR) is the premier open source incident handling system targeted for computer security teams.
 We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
 RTIR builds on all the features of Request Tracker.
 * [threat_note](https://github.com/defpoint/threat_note) - A lightweight investigation notebook that allows security researchers the ability to register and retrieve indicators related to their research.

+### Evidence Collection
+* [Live Response Collection](https://www.brimorlabs.com/tools/) - The Live Response collection by BriMor Labs is an automated tool that collects volatile data from Windows, OSX, and *nix based operating systems.
+* [bulk_extractor](https://github.com/simsong/bulk_extractor) - bulk_extractor is a computer forensics tool that scans a disk image, a file, or a directory of files and extracts useful information without parsing the file system or file system structures.
+Because of ignoring the file system structure, the program distinguishes itself in terms of speed and thoroughness.
+*

 ### Windows Evidence Collection
 * [FECT](https://github.com/jipegit/FECT) - Fast Evidence Collector Toolkit (FECT) is a light incident response toolkit to collect evidences on a suspicious Windows computer.
 Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler.
 * [PSRecon](https://github.com/gfoss/PSRecon/) - PSRecon gathers data from a remote Windows host using PowerShell (v2 or later), organizes the data into folders, hashes all extracted data, hashes PowerShell and various system properties, and sends the data off to the security team.
 The data can be pushed to a share, sent over email, or retained locally.